The battle of Donbas could prove decisive in Ukraine war

 Last month, the Russians lost nearly an entire battalion in a botched attempt to cross the Siverskyi Donets River and set up a bridgehead.
 Hundreds were killed and dozens of armored vehicles were destroyed.

-“There is a sense of strategic improvisation or muddling through,” the official said, predicting that over the summer the Russian military could reach a “point where they can no longer effectively generate offensive combat power.”
+“There is a sense of strategic improvisation or muddling through,” the official said.

 Russia has a clear edge in artillery in the battle for Donbas, thanks to a bigger number of heavy howitzers and rocket launchers and abundant ammunition.
 The Ukrainians have had to be economical in using their artillery, with the Russians constantly targeting their supply lines.